You're thinking it's too good to be true, that:

 Please check out this video to learn more about mixing a glaze and spray application.

-If a glaze still resulted in a monotone appearance, you can try to recreate the look of multi-toned vinyls or aniline leather by rag-rolling or sponge-painting over the dyed surface with undiluted color.
+If a glaze still resulted in a monotone appearance, you can try to recreate the look of multi-toned vinyls or aniline leather by rag-rolling or sponge-painting (patting rather than spreading) over the dyed surface with undiluted color.
 You can also use water, which will have an erasing effect.
 Be creative!

 For faster application or if you're doing a dramatic color change from dark to light, we recommend using some form of spray application.
 Many customers report great success with Preval sprayers, which are both inexpensive and easy to use, even for a novice.
 If you've got a compressor and some confidence, you can use a siphon detail gun or gravity spray gun to apply Rub 'n Restore.
 Spray application uses less volume of dye too!